Outbreak of the First Intifada: Spread of the unrest to East Jerusalem and the West Bank

 The unrest would spread to East Jerusalem on 15 December.
 That day, Israeli Minister of Industry Ariel Sharon inflamed tensions by moving into a flat in the Muslim Quarter of the Old City of Jerusalem.
 The move, Sharon's housewarming party attended by many prominent Israeli figures (including Prime Minister Yitzhak Shamir) and guarded by a deployment of hundreds of Israeli police officers, Sharon's poor reputation among Palestinians, and the fact that the flat was leased by the settler Ateret Cohanim movement (which aimed to create a Jewish demographic majority in East Jerusalem), inflamed tensions among Palestinians.

 On 16 December, the first general strike of the uprising took place across the occupied territories, building on an already widespread commercial strike by shopkeepers in several major cities and smaller uncoordinated local strike actions.
+A second Palestine-wide general strike took place in 19 December.
+Mid-December also saw the emergence of emergency committees among Palestinians.
+These committees were primarily formed by members of the grassroots organisations (such trade unions, student unions, and women's committees) that had proliferated across Palestine during the 1980s, and provided first aid to Palestinians injured in demonstrations and distributing food in areas placed under curfew.
+As the unrest continued, these committees began to take on an increasing number of roles, including organising underground classrooms when Israeli authorities ordered schools closed, keeping watch for Israeli patrols, arbitrating disputes between Palestinians, cleaning streets, organising the establishment of cooperatives, as well as distributing leaflets and organising actions such as strikes, petitions, sit-ins, and demonstrations in their local areas.
+As their roles increased, the emergency committees transformed into popular committees.
+The Palestinian Communist Party notably played a significant role in the emergence of the popular committees.
+According to Glenn E. Robinson of the Naval Postgraduate School, "the success of the first popular committees in supplying emergency services to communities under siege helped to consolidate the early gains of the uprising."

 On 20 December, Israeli authorities ordered shut all Palestinian primary and secondary schools for three days, the first Palestine-wide school closure order of the Intifada.
+On 22 December, two Palestinians died from injuries sustained during the unrest, and the Israeli military began a tactic of dropping tear gas onto demonstrations from helicopters.